Instructions to Authors of Accepted Manuscripts

 CROSSREF FUNDING DATA REGISTRY

-In order to meet your funding requirements authors are required to name their funding sources, or state if there are none, during the submission process.
+In order to meet your funding requirements authors are required to name their funding sources in the manuscript.
 For further information on this process or to find out more about the CHORUS initiative please click here .